• There are no suggestions because the search field is empty.

 Listen to Audio Version:

-Tapping into new international markets can increase your bottom line, and it’s easier than you may think.
-Companies who export see faster sales growth, create jobs, generate higher salaries, and mitigate fluctuations in the domestic market.
-And specifically, US-based companies that export see a competitive advantage; worldwide, the US is known for high-quality goods and services, robust customer service, and sound and socially conscious business practices.
+Tapping into new international markets can increase your bottom line, and it’s easier than you think.
+Companies that export see faster sales growth, create jobs, generate higher salaries, and mitigate fluctuations in the domestic market.
+Specifically, US-based companies that export see a competitive advantage; the US is known for high-quality goods and services, robust customer service, and sound and socially conscious business practices worldwide.

 Recently, I received a call from a prospect explaining that his US-based business was generating sales leads from Germany.
-First, he was curious as to how these leads even found his business, considering he had a website written solely in English.
+First, he was curious about how these leads even found his company, considering he had a website written solely in English.
 More importantly, he recognized a real opportunity to grow his business internationally.
-He is what the translation world calls an “accidental exporter,” a company whose product manages to find resonance on the global stage through a combination of utility and luck in an ecommerce world.
+He is what the translation world calls an “accidental exporter,” a company whose product finds resonance on the global stage through a combination of utility and luck in an ecommerce world.

 accidental exporter